hturnbull93/react-calculator/README.md

 ### Operator Key Clicks Call setOperator

 Wrote a test that setOperator is called when an operator key is clicked.
+Green.

+This test is already passing due to the previous change.